refactor-group/.github/profile/README.md

 # Welcome! 👋

-You've landed on an exciting open source software community serving two main purposes:
+Have you ever thought to yourself that you know you can become a better software developer (professionally or for fun) if you could get someone with experience to provide you some help and guidance?
+Well that's exactly what this open source software community is for.
+We're an international group of software craftspeople who love building free software and helping others learn how to do this better.

+Currently we:

-1. Building useful projects that solve real world problems with a current focus on ambient environment sensing applications like room air conditions and visualizing highly localized paragliding climate conditions.
-The focus will expand over time to other applications.
+1. Build useful projects that solve real world problems with a current focus on ambient environment sensing applications like room air conditions and visualizing highly localized paragliding climate conditions.
+The focus will expand over time to other applications like specific ways to help solve climate change or truly better many lives in specific ways.
-2. A place to learn and grow your comprehensive software engineer skillset with other developers of all levels of experience from around the world
+2. Are a place to learn and grow your comprehensive software development skillset with others who have all levels of experience (just getting started to multiple decades of software building experience) from around the world

 We hang out on a Slack instance called [Rust Never Sleeps](https://rustneversleepshq.slack.com/).
 [Please contact us if you'd like to join the community conversation](mailto:jim@jimhodappcoaching.com).

+We welcome new members into the community and will provide a more formal way of joining coming soon.
+In the meantime, feel free to browse around the repositories, clone the code, see if you can get everything running, and even contribute bug fixes or new features.

 ## Weekly Meetings